 Talent placing the sections from multiple samples onto two slides.

-Transport the slides in a vacuum box to a desiccator with desiccant as the bottom layer.
+Transport the slides in a slide transporter to a desiccator with desiccant as the bottom layer.
 Dry the slides under a vacuum for 30 to 60 minutes [1].
 Then, proceed to the matrix deposition.
 Use 2,5-dihydroxybenzoic acid or DHB (D-H-B) in methanol-water as the matrix [2-TXT].

-Talent transporting the slides in a vacuum box to a desiccator with desiccant as the bottom layer.
+Talent transporting the slides in a slide transporter to a desiccator with desiccant as the bottom layer.

 The matrix deposition being performed using DHB in methanol-water as the matrix.
 TXT: Methanol/water: 70/30, v/v